 We have three goals that will minimize how much trust you need to have in us as a company:

 - Full data ownership.
 You (as either a customer or as a user of the software that we build) should have total control over your data.
-That's why we work on Atomic Data and Solid.
+That's why we work on Atomic Data.

 - No vendor lock-in.
 We build software using open standards.
 That way, other developers can use and edit the same software and data.
 We strive to do as much open source as possible.

 - Independent.
 We strive to make our software work without dependencies on third parties.

 We're not fully there yet, but this is where we're going.
 We don't do this just to make the world a little better, but also to make money.
 People are increasingly aware of the risks of the digital world, and we provide tools to protect against that.
 We don't want to earn money using your data or your depencence on us, but because of the value we add.